 The Freedom Unlimited is available at these two benefit levels too.
 So you can potentially get the same extra protections and perks with each of these cards.

 Capital One also provides the CreditWise service, which is pretty similar to the Credit Journey from Chase.
 Both tools provide your VantageScore 3.0 based on your TransUnion credit report, and allow you to see data from your actual TransUnion report.

 The Quicksilver Cash Rewards has no annual fee, like the Freedom Unlimited.
 It also has no foreign transaction fees, while the Freedom Unlimited will charge 3%.
 So the Capital One card is obviously the better choice for any spending outside the U.S.

 These cards are more alike than they are different, but there are still a few important differences.
-The Capital One card offers a potential $150 introductory bonus, which is the same value as the Chase Freedom Unlimited’s possible bonus.
-And the intro rate is half a year shorter with the Capital One card.
-Overall, the Freedom Unlimited will probably be the better option.
+The Capital One card offers a potential $150 introductory bonus, and the intro rate is half a year shorter with the Capital One card.
+Overall, the Freedom Unlimited may be the better long-term option.

 - 1.5% cash back on every purchase, with no limit to the amount you can earn

 - Signup bonus: 3% cash back on up to $10,000 in purchases during the first year

 - 10% Anniversary Bonus on all cash back rewards earned in the previous year